usnistgov/FIPS201/_FIPS201/frontend.md

 - holographic images; and
 - watermarks.

-Incorporation of security features shall—
+Incorporation of security features SHALL—

 - be in accordance with durability requirements;
 - be free of defects, such as fading and discoloration;